atwalsh/iot-tree/README.md

 # IoT-Tree
 ## About
-Turn a Christmas tree on/off using Siri shortcuts.
+Turn a Christmas tree on/off using Siri, GCP, and a Particle board.